 The subject property is located on the south side of West Atlantic Avenue between SW 1st Avenue and Swinton Avenue and north of SW 1st Street.
 The development also includes the Sundy House property on the south side of SW 1st Street, between Swinton Avenue and SW 1st Avenue.
-The property also includes that on the south side of SE 1st Street, between Swinton Avenue and SE 1st Avenue and SE 1st Avenue and SE 1st Street.
+The property also includes that area on the south side of SE 1st Street, between Swinton Avenue and SE 1st Avenue and at the northwest corner of SE 1st Avenue and SE 1st Street